xiaoylu/leetcode_category/SuffixTree/Readme.md

 Suffix tree is a "trie" which stores all the suffices of a string.

-The Ukkonen's construction algorithm insert one character at a time.
+The Ukkonen's construction algorithm insert one character at a time (from left to right).

 Implicit Tree
 ---